 This woman is working with her team to operate the new glue spreader made by the Union Tool Corporation.

 Men and women work together with the veneer on a billet glue spreader and run-out table.
 At the height of production, hundreds of people worked on bringing the Spruce Goose to life.

 After the historic flight of the Spruce Goose on November 2, 1947, women’s roles shifted from creating to preserving this historic aircraft.
 Men and women worked in the engineering and drafting rooms of the Hughes Corporation.
 After a flood in the storage building in September 1953, they worked to save priceless documents and records.

-Jump to today, our Curation and Collections Director Lydia Heins is leading a team of volunteers to preserve the history and stories of this American icon for another 75 years.
+Our former Curation and Collections Director, Lydia Heins, is leading a team of volunteers to preserve the history and stories of this American icon for another 75 years.

 Learn more about the Spruce Goose from signed contract on hotel stationery to moving up the west coast to its final home at the Evergreen Aviation & Space Museum – https://www.evergreenmuseum.org/exhibit/the-spruce-goose/